petergns/item-catalog-project/README.md

 ### Preparing the Project
 In order to run the project you must have:
+1. Run requirements.txt with the python requirements.txt command.
 1. Run database_setup.py with the python database_setup.py command.
 2. Checked universe_characters.py in a editor (some of which are featured below), if you would like to add more characters locally.
 3. Run python universe_characters.py with the python universe_characters.py command.